PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter2.md

-# Software Design Standards and Guidance
+# SOFTWARE DESIGN STANDARDS AND GUIDANCE

 In DO-178C, software design standards and guidance are crucial for ensuring consistency, quality, and compliance throughout the software development lifecycle.
 These standards provide a structured framework for capturing requirements, designing software, performing validation and verification, and archiving software data.

-## Requirements Standards
+## REQUIREMENTS STANDARDS

 **Description**: Requirements standards define how to capture, document, and manage software requirements throughout the development lifecycle.